 Cholesterol is a waxy substance found in every cell of the body and is vital for various physiological functions.
 It plays a crucial role in building cell membranes, producing hormones like oestrogen and testosterone, and synthesising vitamin D. However, cholesterol levels can become problematic when they're imbalanced.

 Contrary to popular belief, not all cholesterol is bad.
 In fact, the body produces cholesterol naturally, and it's essential for optimal health.
-The misconception arises from labelling cholesterol as solely harmful, leading to fears surrounding its consumption and a widespread misunderstanding of its role.
-Our bodies (liver) produce around 80% of the cholesterol and only around 20% of the cholesterol in our bloodstream comes from the food that we eat.
+The misconception arises from labelling cholesterol as solely harmful.
+Our bodies naturally make cholesterol to help to stay healthy and deal with stress.
+Our liver produce around 80% of the cholesterol in our blood, and our intestines make up about 20% of it.
+So three-quarters of the cholesterol we need for life is synthesised by our body itself, the rest, about 150–200 mg per day, we should get from food.
+The daily amount of cholesterol we get from food should be less than 300 mg.

 Foods that contribute to higher dietary cholesterol are: